grsouth/startup/README.md

 ## HTML Devliverable

 This added the main meat of the html structure.
-I have it set up with just three pages for now, and login.html as the login, dashboard.html for the main content, and an about page.
+I have it set up with just three pages for now, and (originally) `login.html` as the login, `dashboard.html` for the main content, and an about page.
 I added the neccesary content to this according to the rubric: incorporating html tags correctly, linking between these pages, etc. The about page has an image, and the links incorporate the linked site's favicon.

 I added placeholders for the elements that will require additional work from future elements.
 For example, the notbook exists but doesn't do anything without a database and web socket.